-There are hundreds of motivating factors that can spur Australian property owners to consider refinancing their home loan.
-Chief among them is likely the potential of realising a lower interest rate.
-A lower rate could save a borrower thousands of dollars of interest every year, and hundreds of thousands over the life of their loan.
+There are hundreds of reasons Australian property owners may consider refinancing their home loans.
+But one of the big ones is switching to a lower interest rate.
+A half of a percentage point could save a borrower thousands of dollars in interest every year, and potentially hundreds of thousands over the life of their loan.

-But refinancing doesn't just happen – it typically requires some leg work on a homeowner’s behalf.
+But refinancing doesn't just happen - it typically requires some legwork.
 How much a borrower might save will depend on the size of their mortgage, how many years are left on their loan term, and how much lower their new interest rate is, among other factors.
-On the other hand, refinancing is rarely free.
-Any potential savings should be considered in comparison to the cost of refinancing to determine whether refinancing would actually be beneficial.

-Refinancing costs can vary depending on lenders and the individual situations of borrowers.
-Generally, there are two main types of home loan refinance:
+Refinancing costs can vary greatly among lenders and borrowers' individual circumstances.
+But in general terms, there are two main types of home loan refinance:

 • External refinance: When you move your loan to another lender